John Massé: Muffalo Potato

 In 2013, Massé created the family drawing show Muffalo Potato on YouTube.
 With over 250 episodes geared towards children ages 5 to 12, John and puppet Muffalo teach viewers how to create illustrations using various numbers and letters, from animals and emojis to cartoon characters from works including Marvel, Star Wars, Disney and video games.
-In 2016, HKM Productions adapted the drawing show for Royal Caribbean with special episodes geared toward their fleet-wide Adventure Ocean program.
+In 2016, the drawing show was adapted for Royal Caribbean with special episodes geared toward their fleet-wide Adventure Ocean program.